MICHEL M, Host:

-Dr. WALTER EVANS (Walter O. Evans Foundation for Art and Literature): (Reading) My dear girl, while I am away, do not fret yourself to death.
+WALTER EVANS: (Reading) My dear girl, while I am away, do not fret yourself to death.
 Oh, I beg of you, do not.
 Remember that if I fall, that it is in the cause of humanity that I am striking a blow for the welfare of the most abused and despised race on the face of the Earth.
 My dear girl, I am sorry I did not bring your photograph with me.

 MARTIN: What was your reaction when you heard those words?

 MORRIS: My first reaction was that he was definitely a man that was deeply in love, and those were love letters, in way.
 And, you know, I've been married for 27 years, and I'm not sure that I ever wrote...

 MORRIS: ...such a sentimental letter to my wife in all of those years.
 But I was really just moved by just the passion in the letters.
 And again, you know, it was the first time that I had heard that.
 And really, that was the first time that I heard Lewis' words really coming to life.
 So it was very moving.

 MARTIN: I know.
 Maybe your wife will be getting one of those letters from - now.
 It does kind of set a standard, doesn't it?
 No pressure there.